Congratulations! You're expecting! Your mother and sister are planning your shower;

 have a good idea of what type of care they will have for their child by the second

 trimester of pregnancy.
-The reason why it is best to start that process early is
+There are several reasons why it’s best to start that process early.

 First, if you are going to have a nanny newborn care specialist (formerly known